andrew/ultimate-awesome/README.md

 - [awesome-action-prediction-list](https://github.com/guglielmocamporese/awesome-action-prediction-list) - A curated list of papers and resources linked to action anticipation and early action recognition from videos.
 - [awesome-mp](https://github.com/hbcui1984/awesome-mp) - 小程序类动态App学习资料汇总.
 - [awesome-performance](https://github.com/hbish/awesome-performance) - Collection of videos, talks and tools about performance.
+- [awesome-rse-fair](https://github.com/hifis-net/awesome-rse-fair) - An awesome list of FAIR resources for Research Software Engineers and Engineering (RSE) .
 - [awesome-eos-security](https://github.com/hknio/awesome-eos-security) - A curated list of awesome EOS security tools and resources.
 - [awesome-visual-attention](https://github.com/hongyuanyu/awesome-visual-attention) - A curated list of visual attention modules.
 - [awesome-reads](https://github.com/Horusiath/awesome-reads) - Collection of interesting materials about distributed systems and other CS domains.